euruko/euruko2020.github.io/README.md

 ## Environment variables

-To separate the development and production _- aka build -_ stages, all gulp tasks run with a node environment variable named either `development` or `production`.
+To separate the development and production _- aka build -_ stages, all tasks run with a node environment variable named either `development` or `production`.

 You can access the environment variable inside the theme files with `getenv "NODE_ENV"`.
 See the following example for a conditional statement: